-During the first quarter of 2017, the best performing asset classes were emerging markets, international small, and international small value stocks.
-The following chart shows the 3-month, 5-year, and 10-year performance of many DFA funds (representing different asset classes) compared to the S&P 500 Index:
+During the first quarter of 2018, the best performing asset classes were emerging markets, international small, and 5-year global bonds.
+Emerging markets had the only positive return for the quarter.
+The following chart shows the 3-month, 1-year, and 5-year performance of many DFA funds (representing different asset classes) compared to the S&P 500 Index:

 *Note: Returns for periods greater than 1 year are annualized.
 Top 3 returns are in bold.

 The world’s investment markets took a different—and some would say more normal—turn in early 2018, exhibiting real volatility for the first time in over a year and offering positive and negative surprises to investors.
 Prices fluctuated a lot more than they did last year and did not climb in the steady pattern we saw in 2017.
 This is more typical of how the investment markets usually operate, swinging up and down on new and unexpected news.
 The steady climb upward of 2017 was an anomaly when compared to most other years.

 So far, we have seen a jump in prices in the early weeks of January, a plunge in February on fears of rising inflation and higher interest rates, a recovery, and then another plunge in March on fears of a global trade war.
 The imposition of tariffs on imports by the United States, and the potential for retaliation by other countries, are a serious threat to the economy, and the markets were rational in their response, driving down stock prices on fears that U.S. exporters would earn less money.
 It is worth remembering the devastating effects of the Smoot-Hawley Tariffs of 1930, a series of protectionist measures that greatly exacerbated the Great Depression.
 There was hope at the end of the quarter that cooler heads would prevail and prevent a trade war; if not, we may be faced with additional economic and investment market instability.